UniMath/agda-unimath/src/order-theory/deflationary-maps-posets.lagda.md

 precisely when the map on its underlying [preorder](order-theory.preorders.md) is [deflationary](order-theory.deflationary-maps-preorders.md).
-If $f$ is also [order preserving](order-theory.order-preserving-maps-posets.md) we say that $f$ is an
+If $f$ is also [order preserving](order-theory.order-preserving-maps-posets.md) we say that $f$ is a
 {{#concept "deflationary morphism" Disambiguation="poset" Agda=deflationary-hom-Poset}}.

 ## Definitions

-### The predicate of being an deflationary map
+### The predicate of being a deflationary map

 ```agda
 module _